Futsch1/medTimer/doc/UseCases.md

 ## Further customization to snooze

-If you need a more flexible approach to snoozing reminders like setting the snooze time individually per reminder, you can use the Android settings for snooze notifications (Settings > Notifications > Allow notification snoozing)
+If you need a more flexible approach to snoozing reminders like setting the snooze time individually per reminder, you can use the Android settings for snooze notifications (`Settings > Notifications > Allow notification snoozing`).

 <img src='notification_snoozing.png' width=200 />